Car Radio (song)

-"Car Radio" is a song written and recorded by American musical duo Twenty One Pilots originally appearing on their second studio album Regional at Best.
-It was re-released on March 18, 2014, as the sixth and final single from their third studio album, Vessel.
+"Car Radio" is a song written and recorded by American musical duo Twenty One Pilots.
+Originally appearing on their second studio album Regional at Best (2011), it was re-recorded and released on March 18, 2014, as the sixth and final single from their third album, Vessel (2013).
+The song is notable for containing no chorus and no hook.

 Background

 The song was inspired by an event which had happened to frontman Tyler Joseph during college.
 In an interview with Rock Sound, he explained that one day he arrived to class late and forgot to lock his car's door.
 After class, he returned to discover that someone had broken into his car and stolen everything inside, including the radio, GPS and his CDs.
 At the time, Joseph didn't have the finances necessary to afford to replace what was lost.
 The subsequent experience of going on without his car radio made him realize "music can act as a distraction and can get in the way of where your mind wants to go."